gvwilson/sensibleadventures/iffy/outline.md

     - Some survived for months, others for as long as a year, but in the end, all they did was spread more shrapnel
   - In the end, only the most distant of Earth's companions survived, tens of thousands of miles above the wreckage
     - And a few on the moon, programmed to build a home for people who never came

+- Add an interlude about the internet
+  - Basilisks
+  - The evolutionary race between viruses and anti-viruses and people taking drugs so that they could use the web safely
+  - Content returning to text and slow motion because it's safer

+- Add an interlude about the Ecological Corps
+  - The hermits and itinerant laborers who still believe

 - Problem: what happens at Niobium Station?
   - Wales and Iffy get into the station